The Dead One (1961 film): Plot

-During a voodoo rite at Kenilworth, a Louisiana plantation, Monica Carlton (Monica Davis), mistress of the plantation, raises her brother Jonas (Clyde Kelly) from the dead.
+During a Voodoo rite at Kenilworth, a Louisiana plantation, Monica Carlton (Monica Davis), mistress of the plantation, raises her brother Jonas (Clyde Kelly) from the dead.
 She commands him to kill "a woman who is coming to the plantation."
 The woman is Linda Carlton (Linda Ormond), who has just married Monica's cousin John Carlton (John McKay) and who will arrive for their honeymoon right after John shows her the swinging nightspots of Bourbon Street in New Orleans.
 On their way to Kenilworth, they find exotic dancer Bella Bella (Darlene Myrick) stranded, her car broken down.
-They take her to the plantation for the night as it's too late to have her car repaired.
+They take her to the plantation for the night as it is too late to have her car repaired.

 The next morning, they learn that Bella's car can't be fixed for another day, so she must spend a second night at Kenilworth.
 John shows Linda around the plantation, including the slave quarters, where Monica's voodoo rites are now held, and the family crypt, which holds eight generations of Carltons, including Jonas.
 John tells her that Jonas had dumped the Creole girl he was to marry and shortly afterwards became mortally ill.
-He says that no one knows what Jonas died from, but Monica, who has entered the crypt, says that Jonas's death "came from a power stronger than any of your stupid religions have ever known" - a voodoo curse placed on Jonas by the Creole girl.
+He says that no one knows what Jonas died from, but Monica, who has entered the crypt, says that Jonas's death "came from a power stronger than any of your stupid religions have ever known"‚a Voodoo curse placed on Jonas by the Creole girl.

 John and Monica later discuss John's visit.
 John says that their grandfather's will passes Kenilworth to him as soon as he marries.
 Monica issues a veiled threat, asking what would happen if Linda died before John took legal possession.
-After dinner, Monica goes to another voodoo rite.
-Bella calls her "kooky" and John tells her that "No intelligent person believes in voodoo."
+After dinner, Monica goes to another Voodoo rite.
+Bella calls her "kooky" and John tells her that "No intelligent person believes in Voodoo."